UW-INFO442-AU24/GreenCycle5/greencycle/README.md

     * About us
     * Why recycle
     * Local community page
-    * Support (homepage?, bottom)
+    * Support
     * Search engine
     * Language option?
     * Learning quiz
     * Map

 * Learning Quiz
-    * How much do you know about recyling?
+    * "How much do you know about recyling?"